 Substance: The regulation is being reorganized to assist the regulated community with understanding and complying with the requirements of the regulation.
 Sections of the regulation are being rearranged to appear in the order the regulated community would use the regulation.
 For example, the regulation currently discusses the designation of solid waste planning units after the requirements for the content of solid waste plans are discussed.
-Prior to developing a solid waste management plan, the membership of the planning units must be established.
-The logical progression would be to discuss the establishment of solid waste planning units are required to develop.
+Prior to developing a solid waste management plan, the membership of the planning unit must be established.
+The logical progression would be to discuss the establishment of solid waste planning units prior to discussing the plans the planning units are required to develop.
 Rearranging the order of the sections of the regulation will make understanding the correct order tasks described in the regulation need to occur easier for a reader.